 Average Diamond Size for Engagement Rings

 Another common ring budgeting myth centers around the size of the diamond.
-Some believe when buying an engagement ring that calculates their budget based on the desired carat diamond.
+Some believe when buying an engagement ring, they should calculate their budget based on the desired carat diamond.
 They think this will get them better quality for the money they spend on an engagement ring.

 Although this approach might make it easier to stick to a budget, it falls short in its lack of consideration for color, cut, and clarity.
+It also becomes less straightforward if you’re interested in a two stone engagement ring.
 These neglected factors play a significant role in the quality of a diamond.
 Many customers are dissatisfied if their budget is based on the diamond’s size alone.

 Consider Types of Metal for Your Wedding Rings